Abigale666/PRNet/README.md

 ## 1. Preface

-- This repository provides the source code and evaluation toolbox for "_**Camouflaged insect segmentation using progressive refinement network**_".
+- This repository provides the source code for "_**Camouflaged insect segmentation using progressive refinement network**_".

 - If you have any questions about our paper, feel free to contact Jing Wang <wangjingsay@gmail.com>